codeface-io/SwiftObserver/README.md

 `promise` is for readability.
 It allows for nice consistent closure syntax and makes it clear that we're working with promises.
 It takes a closure that returns a `Promise` and simply returns that `Promise`.

-You call `then` on a first `Promise` and pass it a closure that returns the second `Promise`.
-That closure takes the value of the first promise, allowing the second promise to depend on it. `then` returns a new `Promise` that provides the value of the second promise.
+We call `then` on a first `Promise` and pass it a closure that returns the second `Promise`.
+That closure takes the value of the first promise, allowing the second promise to depend on the value of the first. `then` returns a new `Promise` that provides the value of the second promise.

 ### Concurrent Composition